7 Ways To Transform Caregiving From Burden To Opportunity

 Observing my mother through her tireless caregiving of my father during his hospice care in the last months of his life, I saw first-hand the enormous toll it takes on loved ones to care for the elderly and those in declining health.

-According to estimates from the National Alliance for Caregiving, during the past year, 65.7 million Americans (or 29 % of the adult U.S. adult population involving 31 percent of all U.S. households) served as family caregivers for an ill or disabled relative.
+According to estimates from the National Alliance for Caregiving, during the past year, 65.7 million Americans (or 29 % of the adult U.S. adult population involving 31 % of all U.S. households) served as family caregivers for an ill or disabled relative.

-In a report issued by the National Alliance for Caregiving, almost three-quarters of family caregivers of people age 50 or older, work while they are caring for the family member or friend.
+In a report issued by the National Alliance for Caregiving, almost three-quarters of family caregivers of people age 50 or older, work while they are caring for a family member or friend.
 Nearly 70% of them make some kind of workplace accommodation.
-Like coming in late, leaving early, reducing work hours, taking a leave of absence, choosing early retirement.
+Like coming in late, leaving early, reducing work hours, taking a leave of absence, or choosing early retirement.